 - Prepare ahead of time.
 When he started showing ready signs I bought supplies.
 My son is a me do it type of child so the best item I bought was Den Haven Potty toilet seat with step stool ladder.
 It was literally a lifesaver.
 He was able to climb up onto the potty and use the nifty handles to steady himself.

 - Aside from that, I bought training pants for him instead of just going to straight underwear.
 I chose to go with Best Bottom Training Pants.They had a snap in insert.
 It allowed my guy to feel the wetness but it did not seep through his clothes.
-It also made clean up super easy.
+The insert made accident clean up super easy.
 Just take the insert out and replace it with a different.

 - Another essential was bed pads.
-I decided we would use the same training pants at night but with their extra absorbent lining for night time but just to be on the safe side I bought bed pads that had a sticky back that would stick to the mattress.
+We used same training pants at night but with their extra absorbent lining for night time.
+Just to be on the safe side I bought bed pads that had a sticky back that would stick to the mattress.
 This way if an accident did occur I just had to wash the sheets and remove the padding.

 - The next potty training step I took was to clear my schedule for a week.
 I wanted this transition to be as stress-free for him as possible and knew being home would make this more likely to happen.We stayed home and basically had a mommy and me week just hanging out and going potty.

 - Next, I increased his fluids by offering anything and everything liquid.
 LOL we even had soup.
 I wanted him to begin to notice how he felt when he had to go pee so the more fluid the better.
 I would set the timer for every 45 minutes and would ask him if he had to go potty.